AryandraGupta/aws-docker-webapp/README.md

-# Dockerized Web Application on AWS EC2
+# 🐳Dockerized Web Application on AWS EC2

 This project demonstrates deploying a containerized web application on AWS using Docker and EC2.